The Executive's Privilege

 Date Written: October 30, 2019

-There is no legal doctrine of executive privilege.
-Instead, numerous competing doctrines exist that rely on different theories and refer to materially different types of disputes.
-At the same time, executive privilege may be the constitutional doctrine that has the most frequent, material impact on the balance of power between Congress and the executive branch.
-Both branches currently claim the final word in oversight disputes.
+Both the executive branch and Congress currently claim the final word in oversight disputes.
 Congress asserts its subpoenas are legally binding, and the executive branch claims the final authority to assert executive privilege and, accordingly, refuse to comply with a subpoena or to prosecute an official for that refusal.
 These divergent views stem in large part from the relative absence of any judicial precedent, including not a single Supreme Court decision on the privilege in the context of congressional oversight.
-In that vacuum — unconstrained by precedent — the executive branch has developed a comprehensive theory of executive privilege to support — and implement — prophylactic doctrines that render Congress largely powerless in oversight disputes.
-Although ample scholarship addresses executive privilege and the executive branch’s various positions, it does so on the basis of two premises: first, that the privilege is an affirmative constitutional authority belong to the president, and, second, that the privilege is, in part, a type of evidentiary privilege that depends on the type of information at issue.
+In that vacuum—unconstrained by precedent—the executive branch has developed a comprehensive theory of executive privilege to support—and implement—prophylactic doctrines that render Congress largely powerless in oversight disputes.
+For the first time, this Article sets out the full extent of the executive branch’s doctrine, the various pieces of which have been expressed in OLC opinions, letters to Congress, and court filings.
+Existing scholarship largely ignores this doctrine, and addresses executive privilege on the basis of two, faulty premises: first, that the privilege is an affirmative constitutional authority belonging to the president, and, second, that the privilege represents a type of evidentiary privilege that protects specified categories of information implicating certain generalized confidentiality interests.
+Moreover, existing scholarship does not distinguish between executive privilege in the context of judicial proceedings and congressional oversight.

 Keywords: executive privilege, constitutional law, congress, oversight, impeachment